Server configuration

 }

-// The location configuration order is important; in this host configuration, first the "/v1" location is checked, then the "/" location.
+// In Ferron 2.0.0-beta.14 and earlier, the location configuration order was important; in this host configuration, first the "/v1" location is checked, then the "/" location.

 location "/" {